 On February 20, 1946, Ruth uttered her wedding vows and took Curtis West Harris as her lifetime partner.
-Ruth and Curtis resided in Hopewell and parented six children---Curtis, Jr., Kenneth, Michael, Joanne, Karen, and Michelle.
-After sixty-five years of marriage, the ‘Harris Connection,’ as the family is called, has been blessed and now includes three daughter-in-laws, two son-in-laws, 22 grandchildren, 22 great grandchildren, and one great-great grandchild.
+Ruth and Curtis resided in Hopewell and parented six children---Curtis, Jr. (Newnan, GA), Kenneth (Hopewell, VA), Michael (Ft.
+Washington, MD), Joanne (Virginia Beach, VA), Karen (Fayetteville, GA), and Michelle (Upper Marlboro, MD).
+After 65 years of marriage, the Harris Connection, as the family proudly calls itself, has grown to also include three daughter-in-laws, two son-in-laws, 21 grandchildren, 26 great grandchildren, and one great-great grandchild.

 Her appetite for business was fed for the first time when Ruth opened the Harris and Young Beauty Salon on Wednesday, March 25, 1953 at 10:00 a.m.
 Four years later, she replaced her cosmetology career with a family restaurant when she and her husband opened the Harris Snack Bar in 1959.
 As manager and head cook, Ruth transformed the Snack Bar into a wholesome part of the community.
-It became a meeting place---Dr. Martin Luther King, Jr. even stopped in during the thrust of the 60’s civil rights movement.
+It became a meeting place---Dr. Martin Luther King, Jr. even stopped in during the thrust of the 1960’s civil rights movement.

 “Ms. Ruth,” as she was lovingly referred, was a pillar in her community as well as in her home.
 She was a Girl Scout leader, a member and officer in the Moses Life Insurance, a volunteer at the Hopewell Food Pantry, a member of the Parent Teacher Association, and a grade mother in her children's school.
 Acknowledgement of her many accomplishments humbled Ruth when she was awarded an Honorary Doctorate of Humane Letters from the Virginia University of Lynchburg in 1986.
-As a foot soldier in the continuous battle for social justice, she was selfless in her responsibilities as a wife and mother when the urgency of the Civil Rights Movement required her husband to be away from home.
+As a foot soldier in the on-going battle for racial and social justice, she was selfless in her responsibilities as a wife and mother when the urgency of the Civil Rights Movement required her husband to be away from home.
 On August 8, 2007, Ruth became one of the first recipients of the Faithful Servant Award.
 The National Southern Christian Leadership Conference presented the award during its First Lady Award Celebration in recognition of her contributions to the Movement.

 On Sunday, May 22, 2011, the “quiet warrior” went home to be with God.
-The residual of Dr. Ruth Jones Harris' remarkable compassion for people and unstoppable faith in God are, now, the foundation of her legacy.
+The residual of Dr. Ruth Jones Harris' remarkable compassion for people and unstoppable faith in God is, now, the foundation of her legacy.
 Ruth's sincere testimony for life is captured in the poignant lines of the 121st Psalm: “I will lift up mine eyes unto the hills, from whence cometh my help.
 My help cometh from the Lord…”